 Federal unemployment benefits in California require approved claimants to register on California’s online labor exchange system, CalJOBS.
 Within 21 days, claimants must update their information on the website or in person at an America’s Job Center of California location.
 To continue claiming benefits for unemployment insurance, individuals must make every effort to find employment.

-California Unemployment Benefits Extension
+Learn About California Unemployment Benefits Extension

 Individuals who have exhausted their CA unemployment benefits claim may be able to obtain an unemployment benefits extension.
 However, this only occurs during times of high unemployment in the state.
 Emergency Unemployment Compensation (EUC08) is one federally funded program that unemployed individuals may be able to obtain assistance from if they have depleted their standard unemployment benefits claim.

-California Unemployment Benefits and Federal Income Taxes
+Learn About California Unemployment Benefits and Federal Income Taxes

 California unemployment benefits claims are taxable.
 One of the claim questions on the biweekly form asks the claimant if he or she wants to have federal income tax withheld from his or her unemployment payments.
 The choice to have federal income tax withdrawn can change each time.